datainquiry/pybottrader/README.md

 API docs: <https://datainquiry.github.io/pybottrader>

+**Notice**: This library is experimental.
+Breaking changes can occur.

 PyBotTrader is an experimental Python library designed to help create trading bots, particularly for retail traders.
 It offers tools for real-time financial analysis, including indicators like moving averages (like MA, EMA, RSI, MACD, and